scalikejdbc/scalikejdbc.github.io/source/documentation/faq.html.md

 As you know, Rails ActiveRecord saves timestamp values in UTC time zone.
 DB column types will be `timetamp without timezone`.

-When you need to work with them, call the following Java TimeZone's settter method (instead of `DateTimeZone.setDefault(DateTimeZone.UTC)`) at first.
+When you need to work with them, call the following Java TimeZone's setter method (instead of `DateTimeZone.setDefault(DateTimeZone.UTC)`) at first.

 ```scala
 java.util.TimeZone.setDefault(java.util.TimeZone.getTimeZone("UTC"))